NOVEMBER 26th SERVICE Passcode required: NH^YP*A2

 Prayers of the Congregation

-AM: Let us turn our hearts to God, our breath and life, as we pray for the church, the world, and all who are in need.
+AM: Led by the Spirit, let us turn to God in prayer for the church, the world, and all those in need.

 Silence